Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.
+- The Padres pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Padres have a 3.86 team ERA that ranks sixth across all league pitching staffs.
+- The Padres have a 3.85 team ERA that ranks sixth among all MLB pitching staffs.

-- In his last time out on Sunday against the Arizona Diamondbacks, the lefty tossed 3 1/3 innings, allowing three earned runs while surrendering seven hits.
+- His last time out was on Sunday against the Arizona Diamondbacks, when the righty threw five innings, surrendering two earned runs while giving up six hits.

+- In 18 games this season, the 33-year-old has amassed an ERA of 4.16, with 8.7 strikeouts per nine innings.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.